 This is required where the fish landed by a third country has been processed in an alternative third country.
 The Processing Statement is completed by the processor and validated by the competent authority of the country where processing was conducted.

 - Copy Health Certificate

-Guidance Notes have been published for Importers taking you through the necessary steps for Verification of your Catch Certificate(s) by the SFPA.
+Guidance notes have been published for importers taking you through the necessary steps for the verification of your Catch Certificate(s) by the SFPA.
 These can be downloaded using the links below:

 If you have any further questions that cannot be answered from these pages or the guidance documents, please contact us via email or phone.

 Tel: +353 (0) 23 885 9300 and ask to be put through to the IUU Office